thacherT1D/webdevstuff/Datastores/Knex_js.desc.md

     score: '8.9' } ]
 ```

+This data probably looks familiar.
+Congratulations on querying a PostgreSQL database from Node.js successfully!
+You're on your way to building dynamic web applications.

+As it turns out, the `then()` function returns a promise too.
+This is why you can immediately chain a `catch()` function call.
+We'll study promises in more depth soon as they're essential for handling asynchronous operations.
+For now, just follow the coding pattern outlined above.

+Before moving on, here's a quick note about connecting to a PostgreSQL server with Knex.
 When the `require('knex')(config)` function is called, Knex opens a connection to the PostgreSQL server.
 When the `knex.destroy()` function is called, Knex closes it.
 If the connection isn't closed, the program would run indefinitely.

 ### Exercise

-Turn to a partner and explain what Knex.js is in your own words.
+Turn to a neighbor and explain what Knex.js is and how it works in your own words.

 ## Why is Knex.js useful?